Classic UI

 for this.
 It should be called from the main thread and only when the camera is opened (CameraOpenCallback):

-Please note: The continuos-focus mode will be automatically disabled
+Please note: The continuous-focus mode will be automatically disabled

 - after the